DSU-DefSec/DWAYNE-INATOR-5000/README.md

         output = "business as usual in the kingdom!"
 ```

+Note that for both the `uptime` and `persist` feature, the boxes are required to access the scoring engine at their config-assigned IP.
+For example, `persist` won't work if you're accessing the scoring engine through a reverse proxy and it can't tell what the real local source IP is.

 Injects
 -------

 Put your injects into  `injects.conf`.
-Note that the engine will only load inject from this file if you don't have any injects.
+Note that the engine will only load injects from this file if you don't already have any injects loaded into the database (e.g., from a previous run of the engine).
+If you do and you want to re-load these injects, you need to delete your existing injects, either through the web interface or by deleting the entire database.

 Place PDFs or anything you link as `file = ` into the `./injects` folder.